pnp/powershell/documentation/Set-PnPPage.md

 # Set-PnPPage

 ## SYNOPSIS
-Sets parameters of a Client-Side Page
+Sets parameters of a page

 ## SYNTAX